strykerin/DeFi-Token-Farm/README.md

 Now, run `truffle compile` and `truffle migrate` to deploy our contracts.

-Let'ss test our smart contract.
+Let's test our smart contract.
 Instead of using the `truffle console` to interact with our smart contract, we will create a script to automate this process.
 Create a folder called `scripts` and add the following file `getMyTokenBalance.js`.
 It will check the balance of MyTokens on the FarmToken smart contract:

 ```javascript
 const MyToken = artifacts.require('MyToken');